bray/keepassxc-backup/README.md

 Back up a snapshot of your KeePassXC database(s) to a local directory, and optionally sync backups to Proton Drive via `rclone`.

+Also see [bitwarden-backup](https://github.com/bray/bitwarden-backup) for a similar script that backs up your Bitwarden vault.

 ## Usage

 1. Install required dependencies: